HeyStenson/github-collaboration-workflow/readme.md

   ➜  git push origin auth
   ```

-6. Now navigate in your browser to the original remote repo's GitHub page.
+6. In your browser, head to the original remote repo's GitHub page.
 GitHub will detect that you just pushed a new branch and give you a prompt to make a pull request for that branch.
 Go for it!

   ![pull-request](https://cloud.githubusercontent.com/assets/7833470/12072813/76841710-b0aa-11e5-9644-4f840081c986.png)

   This will notify all the collaborators that you just made a pull request, and it's waiting to be merged.
 The next step is for someone else on the team to review your code and suggest any changes needed before merging it in.
+Your team will agree on the workflow for this as part of the planning process.

 7. If there are no other pull requests in the queue, one of your team members can merge your pull request cleanly with the most up-to-date `master`.
 But if your team merges other pull requests before yours, those pull requests might create merge conflicts with yours.